 Business in Practice route

 If you would like to develop further applied skills and specialist knowledge to suit your career aspirations, you can complete your studies with our applied Business in Practice module.
 You will develop deep functional and industry expertise with practical insights from our faculty and our CareersPlus & Corporate Relations team.

-In total you will study six compulsory modules, two specialist optional modules, two open optional modules, and also complete the Business in Practice capstone module.
+In total you will study six core modules, two specialist optional modules, two open optional modules, and also complete the Business in Practice capstone module.

 Hands-on experience with industry experts

-We use real-life case studies and practitioner input at every opportunity and across all our compulsory and optional modules.
+We use real-life case studies and practitioner input at every opportunity and across all our core and optional modules.

 You will have access to our outstanding learning facilities, including a Postgraduate-only Learning Space and IT suite, as well as all other University facilities.